Golf Season Preparation

-Stretches, strengthening, and core stabilization are important for a healthy golf season!
+Stretches, strengthening, and core stabilization are important for a healthy golf season (printable freebie at end of post)!

 Over the years I have had many home health patients who have wanted to get back on the golf course.
 It is increasingly important to protect and prepare our bodies for changing activities as we age.
 Golfing is considered a mild sport, but repetitive swinging on an unprepared body can torque a well used knee, back or shoulder, and lead to significant pain!
 Research has found it is helpful to prepare prior to the season (Vandervoort, 2009).
 Posted below are a few ideas for season preparation, warm ups, and precautions.
 Download and use this handout for your patients (or like me, for your spouse and all his friends!!!).